-That’s when Diana Gómez and Marita Alesanco “fell from the heavens” (as Marga recalls, laughing) and added their enthusiasm to the project.
+Diana Gómez and Marita Alesanco joined in her enthusiasm as if they had been “sent from above,” our employee remembers as she laughs.
 Their work was vital to managing all the requests, volunteer applications, and queries they received at the email address they’d set up for the project.

 Such was the attention garnered by the work of these three women that the Insurance, Legal Affairs, and IT teams all joined in to establish the legal framework for the Support Point and meet all the requirements for this type of initiative.
 They were also acknowledged by the Queen, in her role as honorary president of the Spanish Association Against Cancer (AECC).